v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 |:--:|
 | *Dual-element PIR Sensor Output Signal (Yun & Lee 2014)* |

 The generated pulses from the PIR sensor is fed into an IC.
-The IC consists of an amplifier for amplification of the input signal and a comparator to properly produces an output a digital signal whose amplitude lies within a desired range (0 for LOW and 3.3V for HIGH).
+The IC consists of an amplifier for amplification of the input signal and a comparator to properly produces an output a digital signal whose amplitude lies within a desired range (i.e. 0 for LOW and 3.3V for HIGH).
 This output signal from the IC can be fed into a microcontroller.
 Unlike the PIR sensor which is passive, the IC does consume current as it is an active component.

 |![PIR Sensor](https://github.com/v2h/RTES2018/blob/master/Figures/sensor/pir_block_diagram.jpg) |
 |:--:|